Shivani-V-Poojary/inventory-system/README.md

 If this project is deployed in any platform it is mandatory to include ProcFile(first page to be loaded when opening a web app), runtime.txt(contains version of python shell) and requirements.txt(contains libraries including its version).
 And all python files are executed in php using shell command.

-We have merged all these changes, in all the files, so it is not required to change anything.
-Above statements were just to make clear why php was used.
+We have merged all these changes, in all the files so that it works in both environments, therefore it is not required to change anything.
+Above statements was just to make clear why php was used.